Intro to System Design

 Objective: Start sketching the system's high-level architecture.

 Action: Identify major components, how they interact, and how data flows.
-Consider the trade-offs between components (e.g., SQL vs. NoSQL databases, microservices vs. monolithic architecture).
+Consider the trade-offs between components (e.g., SQL vs. NoSQL databases).
 Also, bring up any assumptions you might be making.

 3. Low Level Design (Component Design) (10-15 minutes)